by brand

 Quick answer

 Saracen frame numbers are stamped on the underside of the bottom bracket.
 Saracen is a long-standing British mountain-bike brand, so it appears regularly in UK used and theft listings.
-Run the number through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+Run the number through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where Saracen stamps the frame number